Skip to content

 PropertyDescription

-context.driverAccess to the DB driver (DDL helpers, etc.)
+context.driverAccess to the database driver (for DDL helpers, identifier escaping, etc.)

 Adding a Column